 When the Supreme Court shot down PASPA in a 6-3 decision, the door was opened for states to introduce sports betting.
-Some states jumped at the opportunity to legalize the form of gambling.
+Some states jumped at the opportunity to legalize sportsbooks.
 Other states in America didn’t take the same approach.
 One of those states is Texas.

 The future of Texas sports betting is up in the air.
 Little progress has been made towards passing a sports betting bill.
 A large portion of the Texas legislature opposes sports betting because of the cultural values embedded within the state.

 Texas isn’t very open to sports betting.
 By state law, daily fantasy sports are illegal in the Lone Star state.
 Many forms of gambling are misdemeanor crimes.
 Native American casinos are the only evident form of gambling in the state.
-Sports betting legislation is on the state’s docket, but there is no concrete timetable for when the form of gambling will be legal in Texas.
+Sports betting legislation is on the state’s docket, but there is no concrete timetable for when the form of gambling will be legal.

 The sports betting bills that have been proposed in Texas have varied.
 One bill that garnered some support was HB 1275, which was proposed by Democratic Representative Eddie Lucio.
 The bill is still alive, but the hope of this bill passing or any form of sports betting being approved is dwindling after the November 2020 election.

 Texas has a massive population and tons of professional sports teams that compete in the state.
 This made Lucio push to legalize gambling for professional and collegiate sports.
-Colleges within the state would be fair game when it comes to legal sportsbooks in Texas.
+Colleges within the state would be fair game when it comes to legal sportsbooks.
 The state has no commercial casinos, but Lucio proposed retail sportsbooks.
 Retail sportsbooks would probably be offered strictly within tribal casinos.
-It’s doubtful that enough Texas legislators would vote to manufacture commercial casinos into the state.
+It’s doubtful that enough legislators would vote to allow commercial casinos in the state.

 The bill also proposed online sportsbooks and mobile wagering.
 The bill designated that there would be five contracts awarded to sportsbooks that wanted to operate in Texas.
-This would be a heated competition because Texas has the ability to be one of the largest sports betting markets in America.
+This would be a heated competition because Texas could be one of the largest sports betting markets in America.
 However, this bill doesn’t look promising, and there will most likely need to be some give from the left to have a chance of legalizing sports betting.

 What’s Holding Sports Betting Back in Texas

-Sports betting doesn’t look promising in Texas anytime in the near future.
+Sports betting doesn’t look promising anytime soon.
 The main reason that sports betting isn’t anywhere close to being fulfilled in Texas is because of the political disputes in the state government.
 Texas is predominantly a red state.
 Typically, liberal legislators tend to align with sports betting more than conservative representatives.

 Texas cities have the most liberal populations in the state.
 However, a large portion of the state’s 29 million residents lives in the suburbs or the Texas backcountry.
 This has allowed the Republicans to control a majority of the state legislature.